0xKheops/webmail4dev/README.md

 # sudo is necessary to open port 25
 sudo webmail4dev

-# or if you want to run it as a service
+# or if you want to run it as a service, then start it
 sudo webmail4dev --install
+sudo service webmail4dev start
 ```

 ### For Windows